hlmason/musiclaps/README.md

 Macro Organization:

-The macro organization follows the MVC software architectural pattern with pages in the "views" folder; CSS/Sass and Javascript/jQuery files in the "assets" folder; database-related files in the "models" folder; and configuration, form validation, and form processing files in the "controllers" folder.
-The "models" and "controllers" folders are for the most part empty since this GitHub project only contains the front-end portion of the project.
+The macro organization loosely follows the MVC software architectural pattern with pages in the "views" folder; CSS/Sass and Javascript/jQuery files in the "assets" folder; and configuration files in the "controllers" folder.
+The "controllers" folder is for the most part empty (and the "models" folder was removed at some point) since this GitHub project only contains the front-end portion of the project.

 Note that the "walkthrough/" folder contains a separate "assets/" folder.
 The "walkthrough/" folder was created by a second front-end development contractor using Adobe Captivate and does not visually or organizationally match the rest of the project with the exception of the "views/include/header.php" and "views/include/footer.php" files.